LuxProvide/HPC-FPGA/writing/writing.md

 !!! warning "What about memory accesses in FPGA ? "
     * For FPGAs, the access pattern, access width, and coalescing of memory accesses can significantly affect performance.
 You might want to make use of various attributes and pragmas specific to your compiler and FPGA to guide the compiler in optimizing memory accesses.
-    * In order to use **Direct Memory Acces (DMA)**, you will need to setup proper data alignment or the offline compiler will output the following warnings:
+    * In order to use **Direct Memory Access (DMA)**, you will need to setup proper data alignment or the offline compiler will output the following warnings:
     ```bash
     Running on device: p520_hpc_m210h_g3x16 : BittWare Stratix 10 MX OpenCL platform (aclbitt_s10mx_pcie0)
     add two vectors of size 256